 - Know your profit margin

 - Know what variable costs you can remove and what fixed costs must be covered

 Can you confidently say that you can quickly and accurately answer questions like the above?
 What if you could?
-Would your business be in a better spot today during this pandemic if you had the answers?
+Would your business be in a better spot today and be better prepared to face future disruptions if you had the answers?

-Having good information to make strong decisions may be the difference between having to lay off employees or not.
-Having good information can’t prevent those things from happening, but it certainly can facilitate better forecasting to do all you can to prevent it, and to quickly get back to operational.
-At the very least, you can have confidence you did all you could and made the best decision overall.
+Having good information can’t prevent bad things, such as a global pandemic, from happening, but it certainly can facilitate better forecasting and decision making, helping to minimize the impact on your organization.
+At the very least, you can have confidence knowing you did all you could and made the best decisions overall.

 Recruit help, push hard and do not let another day go by wishing you had good data to make good decisions.
 Contact a CSH advisor today—we’re here to help.